datasciencecampus/transport-performance-docker/README.md

 docker build -t transport-performance .
 ```

+The `transport-performance` docker image should then be visable using `docker images` in a CLI

+> Note: steps 2 and 3 are temporary while this image is not hosted (somewhere like DockerHub, for example).

 ## Usage

 This section covers general usage instructions only.
 Developers, see [CONTRIBUTING.md] for more details.